wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### WOLFSSL_DTLS_CH_FRAG

 Allows a server to process a fragmented second/verified (one containing a valid cookie response) ClientHello message.
 The first/unverified (one without a cookie extension) ClientHello MUST be unfragmented so that the DTLS server can process it statelessly.
 This is only implemented for DTLS 1.3.
-The user MUST call wolfSSL_dtls13_allow_ch_frag() on the server to explicitly enable this during runtime.
-"Using DTLS 1.3 + pqc without WOLFSSL_DTLS_CH_FRAG will probably fail.
-Use --enable-dtls-frag-ch to enable it."
+The user MUST call `wolfSSL_dtls13_allow_ch_frag()` on the server to explicitly enable this during runtime.
+Note: Using DTLS 1.3 + pqc without `WOLFSSL_DTLS_CH_FRAG` will probably fail In this case use `--enable-dtls-frag-ch` to enable it.

 #### WOLFSSL_DTLS_MTU_ADDITIONAL_READ_BUFFER